TheAbhijeet/tulrex/README.md

 # TulRex

-A collection of fast, client-side web tools I built for developers and creators who want quick utilities without servers, ads, or tracking.
+A collection of fast, client-side web tools for those who want quick utilities without servers, ads, or tracking.

 Everything in TulRex is pre-built and served as static content.
 There’s **no database** and no server-side processing.
 Your data stays in your browser.